-In issue #200, Lisa Roper demonstrated how hand-cast leaves can create artful niches for drought-loving plants like succulents (8 Ways to Create Crowd-Pleasing Containers).
+In Fine Gardening #200, Lisa Roper demonstrated how hand-cast leaves can create artful niches for drought-loving plants like succulents (8 Ways to Create Crowd-Pleasing Containers).
 If you would like to create a planter of your own, follow these excellent step-by-step instructions from Lisa.

 Cast leaves are made from a mix of portland cement, builders sand, and a bonding agent.
 The trick is to mold the planter with a three-dimensional quality and to add drainage holes at the lowest point.
 Choose a durable leaf with strong veins, and pick it fresh before casting.
 A good starting size is no larger than 12 to 14 inches long or wide.